- - Nigel & Charlyn's Visit

 Today was the Nepean Sailing Club's Commodore's Sailpast.
 This is an old naval tradition that many clubs continue each summer for fun.
 The boats in the fleet are sailed past the anchored club Commodore's boat for a salute, followed by a BBQ back at home port.
 It is an event to mark the formal opening of the summer sailing season and this year we had about 100 boats participate.

 For Lynn and I this was our 8th sail of the season.
 We did one more sail together and then Lynn broke up with me.
-We are staying friends and will hopefully still sail together, so you may see further photos of her here.

 Launching Great White J

 Today Lynn and I helped our friends Thomas and Stan get their J/22 sailboat, Great White J, into the water on a cold and windy day in early June.
 It looks like everyone is set for a summer of sailing, if the weather cooperates.